Regeneron COVID-19 Antibody Cocktail Description

-COVID-19 Antibody Cocktail is a combination of two monoclonal antibodies (casirivimab and imdevimab) which was designed specifically to block the infectivity of SARS-CoV-2, the coronavirus that causes COVID-19.
+Regeneron's COVID-19 Antibody Cocktail is a combination of monoclonal antibodies casirivimab and imdevimab, explicitly designed to block the infectivity of SARS-CoV-2, the coronavirus that causes COVID-19.
+This was the first antibody therapy to demonstrate an anti-viral effect in patients hospitalized with COVID-19.

 Regeneron's core technologies allow for the rapid and efficient generation of these protective anti-viral antibodies outside of the body, derived from either genetically-humanized mice or convalescent humans.
 The resulting antibodies correspond to the most potent anti-viral antibodies that could be elicited by a vaccine or through exposure to a pathogen.

-Regeneron's potent, virus-neutralizing antibodies that form the COVID-19 Antibody Cocktailbind non-competitively to the critical receptor binding domain of the virus's spike protein, which diminishes the ability of mutant viruses to escape treatment and protects against spike variants that have arisen in the human population, as detailed in Science, which was published on August 21, 2020.
+Regeneron's potent, virus-neutralizing antibodies that form the COVID-19 Antibody Cocktail bind non-competitively to the critical receptor binding domain of the virus's spike protein, which diminishes the ability of mutant viruses to escape treatment and protects against spike variants that have arisen in the human population, as detailed in Science, published on August 21, 2020.

 The concept that drug cocktails can prevent viral escape has previously been demonstrated for traditional antiviral drugs used to treat HIV and other viruses.
 Regeneron now reports the fundamental realization that this can also be true for antibody-based therapies as reported in a paper published in Science on August 21, 2020, entitled "Antibody Cocktail to SARS-Cov-2 Spike Protein Prevents Rapid Mutational Escape Seen with Individual Antibodies," which further defines the protective value of the multiple-antibody approach against SARS-CoV-2 specifically.